-REMEDIAL INVESTIGATION REPORT & CLEANUP PLAN
+REMEDIAL INVESTIGATION REPORT AND CLEANUP PLAN

 In 2017, the Defense Logistics Agency (DLA) issued a public notice and submitted to the Pennsylvania Department of Environmental Protection (PADEP) an updated Notice of Intent to Remediate (NIR) in accordance with the Act 2 Program.
 The NIR specified the combination of site-specific standards and pathway elimination for impacted media (soils, groundwater, and vapor intrusion) to achieve the release of liability or site closure under Act 2.
+The NIR also provided notice of the intent to submit the RIR/CP.